apptainer/singularity-userdocs/singularity_and_docker.rst

     2. Maintaining containers built from Docker and OCI images

-    SIF files created by boostrapping from Docker or OCI images are, of course, only as current as the most recent Singularity ``pull``.
+    SIF files created by bootstrapping from Docker or OCI images are, of course, only as current as the most recent Singularity ``pull``.
 Subsequent retrievals *may* result in containers that are built and/or behave differently, owing to changes in the corresponding ``Dockerfile``.
 A prudent practice then, for maintaining containers of value, is based upon use of Singularity definition files.
 Styled and implemented after a ``Dockerfile`` retrieved at some point in time, use of ``diff`` on subsequent versions of this same file, can be employed to inform maintenance of the corresponding Singularity definition file.
 Understanding build specifications at this level of detail places container creators in a much more sensible position prior to signing with an encrypted key.
 Thus the best practice is:

         "Maintain detailed build specifications for containers, rather than opaque runtimes"